Accenture/accenture.github.io/_drafts/SmartOpenSpaces.md

 Here we can see a simple example of how sniffers and collector are working together.

 1. First we sniff the devices using Bluetooth to find them.
-2. When we have this information we translate it to JSON and send it to the collector.
+2. When we have this information, we translate it to JSON and sent it to the collector.
 3. Collector has to correlate and store information from each beacon.
 4. And as last step it generates reports such as (daily, on demand reports, or the realtime view)